-The action taken by some countries to temporarily pause or restrict to certain age groups the use of the Oxford-AstraZeneca vaccine (Vaxzevria) has been based mainly on isolated reports -less than 1 to few cases per million doses administered to date- of cerebral sinus vein or mesenteric vein thrombosis occurring together with thrombocytopenia (lowered platelets) shortly after vaccination.
-This type of thrombosis can also occur naturally in the absence of vaccination, and it can occur in association with COVID disease.
+The action taken by some countries to temporarily pause or restrict to certain age groups the use of Oxford-AstraZeneca vaccine (Vaxzevria) has been based mainly on isolated reports -less than 1 in 100.000 doses administered to date- of cerebral sinus vein or mesenteric vein thrombosis occurring together with thrombocytopenia (lowered platelets) shortly after vaccination, a syndrome now called Thrombosis with Thrombocytopenia Syndrome (TTS).
+This type of thrombosis can also occur naturally in the absence of vaccination, and it can occur in association with COVID-19 disease.
 This rare adverse event has been linked to the vaccine by EMA and investigation continues.
 However, EMA concludes that the benefit-risk balance of the vaccine remains positive and vaccination should continue normally.

 One in five hospitalized patients with COVID-19 develop thrombosis.
 On the other hand, the results of the recent AstraZeneca US Phase III trial of Vaxzevria[^1] confirms 76% (CI: 68% to 82%) vaccine efficacy against symptomatic COVID-19 and 100% efficacy against severe or critical disease and hospitalization.